St. James Davis chimpanzee attack: Attack

-St. James and LaDonna visited Moe regularly at the animal sanctuary.
-In 2003, the animal sanctuary experienced licensing problems, so he was transferred to Animal Haven Ranch, near Bakersfield, California.
-It was a 22 acre nonprofit sanctuary that housed six primates.
+St.James and LaDonna visited Moe regularly at the animal sanctuary.
+In 2003, the sanctuary experienced licensing problems, so he was transferred to Animal Haven Ranch, a 22 acre nonprofit sanctuary near Bakersfield, California that housed six primates.

-On March 3, 2005, St. James and LaDonna came to Animal Haven Ranch to celebrate Moe's 39th birthday.
+On March 3, 2005, St.James and LaDonna came to Animal Haven Ranch to celebrate Moe's 39th birthday.
 They brought him a birthday cake and were seated at a picnic table next to his enclosure.
 They brought toys, candy hearts, chocolate milk, and a raspberry-filled sheet cake for the party.
 LaDonna said Moe clapped his hands with joy when he saw them.
-She cut a piece of cake for him and then, when she went to cut a second piece, she noticed that another chimpanzee had gotten out of its cage.
+She cut a piece of cake for him and then, when she went to cut a second piece, she noticed that another chimpanzee had gotten out of its cage due to the sanctuary’s staff forgetting to lock the cage.
 It rushed up to her and bit her thumb off.
-St. James pushed her under the table to protect her.
+St.James pushed her under the table to protect her.
 A second chimpanzee was also loose.
 The two young chimpanzees involved in the attack were named Buddy and Ollie.
-Two female chimpanzees named Susie and Bones also escaped from their cages during the attack; they were not involved in the assault on St. James and LaDonna and were recaptured five hours later.
-Moe did not participate in the attack.
+Their motive for the attack was likely out of jealousy for Moe getting attention.
+Buddy was the older of the two at 16; Ollie was 13.
+Two female chimpanzees named Susie and Bones also escaped from their cages during the attack, but did not participate in it and fled the scene.
+They were recaptured by wildlife officers five hours later.
+Moe also did not participate in the attack and did not attempt to defend St.James.

-Buddy and Ollie attacked St. James simultaneously; one chimpanzee initially attacked his face, the other chimpanzee attacked his foot.
+Buddy and Ollie attacked St.James simultaneously; one chimpanzee initially attacked his face, while the other attacked his foot.
 The sanctuary owner's son-in-law, Mark Carruthers, retrieved a .45 caliber revolver and fatally shot Buddy in the head.
-Meanwhile, Ollie dragged St. James' body down a walkway.
-Carruthers followed and shot him.
+Meanwhile, Ollie dragged St.James' wounded body down a walkway.
+Carruthers followed and also shot him dead.

-Buddy and Ollie destroyed a majority of St. James' fingers, his left foot, most of his buttocks, both testicles, part of his torso, and parts of his face including his nose and lips.
-A paramedic who arrived said, "It looked like a grizzly bear attack."
-St. James was transported to Loma Linda University Medical Center after the attack.
+Buddy and Ollie destroyed a majority of St.James' fingers, his left foot, most of his buttocks, both testicles, part of his torso, and parts of his face including his nose and lips.
+A horrified paramedic Curt Merrell who arrived on scene said, "It looked like a grizzly bear attack."
+St.James was transported to Loma Linda University Medical Center after the attack.